 Instructions

 - Preheat a large non-stick pan over medium heat.
-Add cooking oil to the pan if desired.
-Arrange the tempeh in the pan, reserving excess marinade and bits of garlic in the bowl.
+Add oil to the pan if desired.
+Arrange the tempeh in the pan, reserving the excess marinade and bits of garlic in the bowl.
 Cook tempeh for 3 to 4 minutes per side or until golden.
 Pour the reserved marinade into the pan.
 Cook for about 1 minute, carefully stirring so the garlic doesn't burn.
 Remove from heat.

 - Stir together the vegan mayonnaise and sriracha, if using.
 Spread mayo on both pieces of bread.
 Add tempeh, pickled veggies, and cilantro.
-Serve with extra mayo and more pickled vegetables on the side.
+Serve with extra mayo and pickled vegetables on the side.

 Notes